 - Access is through Library or IT controlled equipment on a campus-restricted network.

 - Access is restricted to the enrolled students of a particular class.

 - The content restricted to works being taught in the class.

 - The content is restricted to selections from legally obtained copies of works (preferably owned or licensed by the Library or College).

 - Files are removed, or archived for future use, following completion of the course.

-When copying audiovisual content to be made available on Moodle, it is recommend copying only the portion required to accomplish a specific educational goal, which may sometimes include small or short works in their entirety.
+When copying audiovisual content to be made available on Canvas, it is recommend copying only the portion required to accomplish a specific educational goal, which may sometimes include small or short works in their entirety.
 Copied content may be made available online if access is restricted to the enrolled students of a specific course and copying or distribution for non-educational purposes is prohibited.

-When copying textual content or images to be made available on Moodle, "less is best.”
+When copying textual content or images to be made available on Canvas, "less is best.”
 The greater the amount copied, the less likely that fair use exemptions will apply.
 “Best practices” allow for the follow portions: